 Submit a Graduate Application for Admission, which includes a non-refundable $65 application fee.
-If you are unable to complete the transaction online, please call the Business Office at 415-575-6132 to pay over the phone.

 An undergraduate degree (BA, BS, or the equivalent) from an accredited college or university is a prerequisite for this program.
 We require official transcripts from all undergraduate and graduate academic institutions attended, regardless of whether or not you received a degree.
 This includes transfer credits from institutions where you have earned 7 or more units.